wiedehopf/readsb/README-json.md

   * all will return all aircraft returned by all_with_pos and all aircraft with ModeS messages received in the last 30 seconds
   * find_callsign will return aircraft with an exact match on the callsign

+  For circle and closest the following two fields are added to each aircraft object:
+  * dst: distance from supplied center point in nmi
+  * dir: true direction of the aircraft from the supplied center point (degrees)

   To the above base queries you can add these filteroptions
   ```
   &filter_squawk=<squawk>